campanam/RatesTools/doc/tutorial.md

 2l. `12_RegionFilteredVCFs`: Trio chromosome VCFs after removal of unreliable regions.
 2m. `13_SplitCalcDNMLogs`: De novo mutations (DNMs) and DNM rates calculated per chromosome for each trio.
 2n. `14_SummarizeDNMLogs`: Summarized DNMs and DNM rates for all chromosomes for each trio.
-2o. `15_SummaryStats`: Summary statistics of the total number of sites retained after each filtration step and the number of each single-forward mutation class.
+2o. `15_SummaryStats`: Summary statistics of the total number of sites retained after each filtration step and the number of each mutation class.
+It also identifies overlapping candidate mutations between siblings and recalculates mutation rate estimates assuming these sites are erroneous.
 3. We provide example output of the `14_SummarizeDNMLogs` and `15_SummaryStats` files.
 A successful run should produce complete versions of these files with similar results.

 ## References